DaoCloud/DaoCloud-docs/docs/en/docs/virtnest/quick-start/create-image.md

 This article will explain how to create a virtual machine using two methods: image and YAML file.

-Virtual machine containers, based on KubeVirt technology, manage virtual machines as cloud native applications, seamlessly integrating with containers.
+Virtual machine, based on KubeVirt technology, manage virtual machines as cloud native applications, seamlessly integrating with containers.
 This allows users to easily deploy virtual machine applications and enjoy a smooth experience similar to containerized applications.